dd86k/ddcput/README.md

 ## OPCODE PREFIX

-In x86 ("long compability mode"), NASM might prefix a MOV instruction with an OPCODE prefix (66h), even if BITS 32 is specified (not present in BITS 64).
+In x86 ("long compability mode"), NASM might prefix a MOV instruction with an OPCODE PREFIX (66h), even if BITS 32 is specified (not effects in BITS 64).

+The OPCODE prefix serves as inverting 16-bit and 32-bit instructions, useful for executing 32-bit instructions in 16-bit mode (real-address mode) to transition to protected-mode, but when used improperly, may result in serious bugs.

-For example, a `mov eax, 0` instruction should be encoded like so:
+For example, a `mov eax, 0` instruction should be encoded like so (x86-32):
 ```
 B8 00 00 00 00
 ```